roderickjackson-bradley/socket_io_app/work/w11/d1/02-react-router/react-router.md

 $ npm i react-router-dom
 ```

-Not only is it a fairly large Node package, it might have some vulnerability warnings as well.
+Not only is it a fairly large Node package, npm might list some vulnerability warnings as well.
 If so, the output says to run the following command to fix those that can be fixed:

 ```
 $ npm audit fix